GDRead3/GDRead3/README.md

 I've explored multiple languages and frameworks including:
 - Python for data analysis, automation, pygame and file management.
 (Probably the language I am most familiar with)
 - TypeScript/JavaScript for web and mobile development. usually using React as the framework.
-(This is the stack I am using for my current project)
+(This is what I am using for my current project)
 - C# for game development and other projects
 - Java for backend solutions
 - HTML/CSS for crafting user interfaces